albenoit/DeepLearningTools/README.md

 conda install -c qiqiao tensorflow_serving_api

 ### pip installation (local system installation, install as root):
-1. install python 2.7 or 3.x and the associated python pip, maybe create a specific environment with the virtualenv tool.
+1. install python 3.x and the associated python pip, maybe create a specific environment with the virtualenv tool.
 2. install Tensorflow, Tensorflow serving and related tools using the install/requirements.txt file.
-It includes those packages and associated tools (opencv, pandas, etc.) : pip install -r install/requirements.txt
+It includes those packages and associated tools (opencv, pandas, etc.) : pip install -r requirements.txt

 # How to train/test/serve a model ?